-Attorney Steve Roberts representing the applicant who had a preliminary contract to purchase the property and was looking for guidance from the Board on the development of a hotel, restaurant and possibly retail store.
+Attorney Steve Roberts said he was representing the applicant who had a preliminary contract to purchase the property and was looking for guidance from the Board on the development of a hotel, restaurant and possibly retail store.
 Attorney Roberts presented a preliminary plan, which was not finalized or recorded.